mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 a, p, s, k, d, b, c
 ```
 ##default compare function
-There are lots of default compare function in standard library, such as greater、less with different types.
+There are lots of default compare functions in standard library, such as greater、less with different types.
 The 4th example is about how to sort a char array by default:
 ```
 #include <iostream>
 #include <algorithm>